jhanaviB/CodeBloatGuard/README.md

 This repo contains an agentic AI PR reviewer that uses repo-aware retrieval and multi-stage reasoning to detect duplicate logic and assess code reuse potential.
 The retriever finds candidates by semantic meaning instead of an exact word match.
-When new code is added, we compare it with existing code to determine if there is an exact match or a similarity to the existing code.
+When new code is added, we compare it with existing code to determine if there is an exact match or a similarity.
 A judge and triage model efficiently make this decision.

 ![Architecture Diagram](images/cbg_architecture.png)
 ![S Diagram](images/cbg_architecture2.png)